 I recently purchased a beautiful copy of this book from my local Waterstones store, and I thought I would write a review as ‘Purple Hibiscus’ was a fantastic read.

 I don’t usually buy books without reading them first, but I’ve wanted to read some fiction by Adichie ever since I read and listened to ‘We Should All be Feminists.’
-If you’ve not watched her Ted talk, click here for a link 🙂
+If you’ve not watched her Ted talk, click here 🙂

 As soon as I started reading this book I was desperate to finish it so I could write a review on it, and I was even making notes as I went, something which is uncommon for me!